chef/chef-oss-practices/security-vulnerabilities.md

 ## Reporting Vulnerabilities

-* All security vulnerability reports should follow the [official Chef Security Policy](https://www.chef.io/security/)
+* All security vulnerability reports should follow the [official Chef Security Policy](https://www.chef.io/security/).
-* When a security vulnerability is reported, it must be brought up in the #security-discuss channel in Chef's internal Slack workspace.
+* When a security vulnerability is reported, it will be triaged by designated individuals, currently the Engineering Directors within Chef Inc.
+* Triaging will identify the projects affected by the vulnerability and assign a severity level to the vulnerability, with assistance as needed from project teams.
-* Members of the #security-discuss channel must assign a severity level to the vulnerability, following the latest version of the [CVSS](https://www.first.org/cvss/) standard.
+* Severity level assessment will follow the latest version of the [CVSS](https://www.first.org/cvss/) standard.
-* Once rated, the security vulnerability must be reported to the internal maintainers of the software (without revealing the vulnerability in any public medium)
+* Once the vulnerability has this initial assessment, the project owners and approvers of the affected projects, if they are not yet aware, must be notified of the vulnerability.
+For high and critical vulnerabilities, the notification should be done without revealing the vulnerability in any public medium.

 ## Responding to Vulnerabilities

-* The time between receiving a report of a vulnerability and confirming the vulnerability must be no more than 2 business days (High Sev vulnerabilities must be confirmed ASAP)
+* The time between receiving a report of a vulnerability and confirming the vulnerability must be no more than 1 business day (High Sev vulnerabilities must be confirmed ASAP)
-* When a vulnerability is reported to the internal Chef maintainers of the project, they must set a deadline to fix it based on the severity level.
+* When internal Chef maintainers of a project are notified of a vulnerability, they must set a deadline to resolve based on the severity level.
 The more severe the level, the faster the fix must be.
 Setting a deadline for the fix will depend on the severity of the vulnerability, the workload of the internal Chef maintainer team, and any particulars of the project or situation.

 ## Fixing Vulnerabilities